 Remember in your 20s what your £ $ € would buy and what it does now?
 Imagine this in another 20/40/60 years – yep that’s it cash savings are unlikely to make work optional any time soon.

-Investing in the great companies of the world over the long-term has a much better chance of maintaining your wealth and purchasing power into the future.
-This is because investment in the great companies of the world has a better chance of beating inflation over the long-term.
+Investing in the world’s great companies over the long term has a much better chance of maintaining your wealth and purchasing power into the future.
+This is because investment in the world’s great companies has a better chance of beating inflation over the long term.

 Investing is a lot about your financial literacy, habits and actions.
 The more you know about each, the better investor you will be.

-A few concepts and ideas that are going to help you with your investing journey.
+A few concepts and ideas will help you with your investing journey.

 - Keep your costs low – it’s your money